antonzaharia/Food-Order/README.md

 Firstly login of signup as a User and create a new order.
 Log in as the restaurant you just created the order and see the new order in the "Orders" section.
-I any restaurant account you have the option to add, edit or delete any item that belongs to that restaurant.
+In any restaurant account you have the option to add, edit or delete any item that belongs to that restaurant.

 ## Development